 Command Purpose Callroute Display entries in the call-routing database.
 Fatal-History Display the log of fatal errors that have occurred and the dates and times at which they occurred.
 Debug Toggle display of diagnostic messages on the screen in real time.
 Userstat Display user session status.
 Show Show which slot cards are installed and in which slots, or show information about a specific card.
-HDLC Report the status of each HDLC channel on a card, or display only channels that are in use, failed, or available.
-Modem Report the status of each modem on a card, or display only modems that are in use, suspect, or available.
+HDLC Report the status of each HDLC channel on a card, or display only channels that are in use, that have failed, or that are available.
+Modem Report the status of each modem on a card, or display only modems that are in use, that are suspect, or that are available.
 Status Display or hide the status window.
 If no status window has been opened, this command opens the default status window.
 If a status window has been opened previously and then closed, this command opens that status window.
 If a status window is currently open, this command closes the window.
-Connection Display connection status in the window and interpret certain key sequences to display additional connection status information.
-Line Display T1 line status in the window and interpret certain key sequences to display additional line status information.
-Log Display event log information in the window and interpret certain key sequences to display additional log messages.
-View Specify which area of the status window should display a particular kind of status information.
-Or, redisplay general status information.